ethan-young/seccyd-wj-subtests/preregistration/README.md

 between adversity and subtest type and for simple effects of adversity for each subtest.

-We interested in three types of effect sizes:
+We are interested in three types of effect sizes:

 1. The main effect of each adversity measure (tested in separate models).